One (N-Gage game)

 ONE (the N-Gage 2.0 version was previously known under the title ONE - Who's Next?) is a fighting game for the N-Gage and N-Gage 2.0.
 It was developed by Spanish studio Digital Legends and published by Nokia.

 Reception

 The game received "average" reviews according to the review aggregation website Metacritic.
+Despite the mixed reviews, the Academy of Interactive Arts & Sciences nominated One for "Cellular Game of the Year" during the 9th Annual Interactive Achievement Awards.